ziyewang/MetaAssemblyEval/README.md

 # MetaAssemblyEval
 Assessment of metagenomic assemblers based on hybrid reads of real and simulated metagenomic sequences.
 This is an evaluation strategy for metagenomic assemblers based on hybrid reads of real and simulated metagenomic sequences.
-The obtain the statistics of the contigs are based on metagenomic assembly evaluation tool, metaQUAST[1].
+The statistics of the contigs are based on metagenomic assembly evaluation tool, metaQUAST[1].

 ## <a name="started"></a>Getting Started